reinoud/demotyper/README.md

-# HackerTyper for Python
+# Demotyper for Python

 This is an improved version of hkrtpr, intended to 'demo' typing in a terminal window

 Invoke with a source file to control what gets typed to the screen.

-  ./hackertyper.py /path/to/src/file
+    demotyper.py -f /path/to/src/file

 Note: at the end of the file a capital Q is needed to exit, to make sure your screen is not suddenly empty again :-)

 ## advanced usage

+### prompt

+To start the session with a fake prompt, use the `-p` option like this

+    demotyper.py -f /path/to/src/file -p '$ '

+### delimiters

 when doing a demo, you can "type" commands, and get "output"